AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1.1.36/acsd-47875-unable-to-add-product-to-customer-cart-for-store-view-scope-with-inventory-management.md

 <u>Steps to reproduce</u>:

 1. Create a website, a store, and a store view .
-1. Create an additional source other than "Default".
+1. Create an additional source other than *Default*.
-1. Create a new stock, assign it to new website and the new stock .
+1. Create a new stock, and assign it to new website and the new stock.
 1. Create a new customer for the new website.
-1. Assign a product to the new website and assign the product to the new website only; unassign from the default website.
+1. Assign a product to the new website only; unassign from the default website.

-1. Assign the new source and set Qty above 0 for the new source and 0 for the default source.
+    * Assign the new source and set Qty *above 0* for the new source and *0* for the default source.

-1. Go to the customer edit page in Admin.
-Click "Manage Shopping Cart".
+1. Go to the **[!UICONTROL Customer Edit]** page in Admin.
+Click on **[!UICONTROL Manage Shopping Cart]**.
 1. Change the store view scope to the new store view.
-1. Go to the Products section and search for the product.
+1. Go to the **[!UICONTROL Products]** section and search for the product.
-1. Select the product and click "Add selections to my cart".
+1. Select the product and click on **[!UICONTROL Add selections to my cart]**.

 <u>Expected results</u>: